 5.3.1.3 De-registration

 The revocation of registration (related to a participant) from the DTMF is defined as the deregistration.
 The de-registration procedure for different participants (such as DID-Controller, VC Issuer, DID Verifier) is described in this clause as shown in Figure 5.3.1.3-1.
 The de-registration procedure primarily involves two services such as Ledger Role-based registration management service and DID Operational participants Registry service described in clause 5.2.2.
-The L-RMS or registry service (i.e. related to DID Operational participants) invokes de-registration of participant(s) from the DTMF based on the conditions listed below.
+The L-RMS or registry service (i.e. related to DID Operational participants) invokes de-registration of participant(s) from the DTMF based on the conditions listed below:

 i) The registry service identifies that a participant's registration has expired based on the registration lifetime (e.g. based on local policy registration can be valid for, say, a month by default, and therefore the registration expires automatically when a month is lapsed);